runeberry/PlayerMadeQuests/docs/parameters/class.md

 | [kill](../objectives/kill.md) | The kill target must be a player of this class |
 | [use-emote](../objectives/use-emote.md) | The emote target must be a player of this class |

-This parameter can also be used as a [[Requirements|quest requirement or recommendation]].
+This parameter can also be used as a [quest requirement or recommendation](../requirements.md).

 ### Usage notes